 One-stop purchase of popular Japanese products.

-About a 6-minute walk from JR Kobe Station.
-A Japanese suit brand offering a variety of popular items, including non-iron shirt, washable suits, and a wide selection of business attire for both men and women.
+Located in Shinjuku West.
+A Japanese suit brand offering a variety of popular items, including non-iron shirt, washable suits, pajama suits and a wide selection of business attire for both men and women.

 Founded in early in the Edo Period in 1615, this store, which has been run by the same family for 14 generations and over 400 years, is said to be the oldest cotton product store in Japan.
 There, you can always find a variety of tenugui (hand-towels) with over 200 designs, such as reprinted early Showa period designs and new designs by the current 14th owner, Ihee Hosotsuji.
 The second floor is a free-admission machiya tenugui gallery where tenugui made from the Meiji period to the early Showa period are on display.